redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Visit the 'Forms' menu item in your admin sidebar

 Shortcodes have been re-implemented.
-They are used like so: [ninja_forms_display_form id=3] where 3 is the ID number of the form you want to display.
+They are used like so: [ninja_form id=3] where 3 is the ID number of the form you want to display.

 == Use ==

-For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://ninjaforms.com/documentation/)
+For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://docs.ninjaforms.com/)

 == Upgrade Notice ==

-= 2.8.13 (18 December 2014) =
+= 2.9.2 (3 March 2015) =

+*Changes:*

+* Simplified the form creation interface by adding a "Build Your Form" tab, an "Emails & Actions" tab, and a "Settings" tab.
+All other tabs have been removed.
+* Form Preview and Submissions are now buttons that can be clicked at any stage of editing a form.
+* Field settings have been simplified by introducing a series of new, expandable settings sections.
+These sections house more advanced or less-common settings.

 *Bugs:*

+* Preview pages should now always display properly.
+* Success messages should now always be shown after submission properly.
+* Fixed a bug that could cause a PHP notice to show in placeholders.
+* Fixed a bug that could cause forms not to display properly when added via the "append to page" option.
-* Fixed a bug introduced in the previous version that could prevent javascript from working properly on the front-end.
+* Fixed a major bug that could prevent longer forms from saving properly.
+Previous fixes required modifying a php.ini file.
+* Creating a new action should now show the proper saved message.
+* Updated the Ninja Forms translation file with several new strings and cleaned up existing strings.
+* Modified the way that options are grabbed from the database to make them more effecient and prevent errors.
+* Fixed a bug that caused post meta to be added to a post/page even if no form was selected.

 == Requested Features ==

 If you have any feature requests, please feel free to visit [ninjaforms.com](http://ninjaforms.com) and let us know about it.

 == Changelog ==

+= 2.9.2 (3 March 2015) =

+*Bugs:*

+* Preview pages should now always display properly.
+* Success messages should now always be shown after submission properly.

+= 2.9.1 (3 March 2015) =

+*Bugs:*

+* Fixed a bug that could cause a PHP notice to show in placeholders.
+* Fixed a bug that could cause forms not to display properly when added via the "append to page" option.

+= 2.9 (3 March 2015) =

+*Changes:*

+* Simplified the form creation interface by adding a "Build Your Form" tab, an "Emails & Actions" tab, and a "Settings" tab.
+All other tabs have been removed.
+* Form Preview and Submissions are now buttons that can be clicked at any stage of editing a form.
+* Field settings have been simplified by introducing a series of new, expandable settings sections.
+These sections house more advanced or less-common settings.

+*Bugs:*

+* Fixed a major bug that could prevent longer forms from saving properly.
+Previous fixes required modifying a php.ini file.
+* Creating a new action should now show the proper saved message.
+* Updated the Ninja Forms translation file with several new strings and cleaned up existing strings.
+* Modified the way that options are grabbed from the database to make them more effecient and prevent errors.
+* Fixed a bug that caused post meta to be added to a post/page even if no form was selected.

 = 2.8.13 (18 December 2014) =